 7. Use a Choice Board.

 Art teacher Ava Cotlowitz from PS32 in Brooklyn, New York, created an art choice board for her students.
-Ms. Ava, as she is known to students, shared a couple of ways for use.
+Ms. Ava, as students know her, shared a couple of ways for use.
 “You could have students close their eyes and drop a finger on the board at random to determine which activity to do.
 Students can also check off boxes as they complete them.
 The purpose is to provide a range of activities in a variety of modalities for students to engage in SEL experiences.
 Giving students a choice in how they learn goes hand in hand with how successful SEL works.”
 The SEL choice board is available for free download on Ms. Ava’s Teachers Pay Teachers site.
-Other resources are posted by Ava Cotlowitz on Instagram @msavasartroom.
+Ms. Ava posts other resources on Instagram @msavasartroom.

 While these seven tips feature a range of SEL activities, by using CASEL’s five competencies as a guide, additional social and emotional learning activities can be designed to provide students with skills they need for success.
 Help students succeed in the classroom and in life by weaving both SEL and academics into everyday instruction.